meeshkan/hmt/README.md

 $ meeshkan record
 ```

-This starts Meeshkan as a reverse proxy on the default port of `8000` and creates two directories: `logs` and `specs`.
+This command starts Meeshkan as a reverse proxy on the default port of `8000` and creates two directories: `logs` and `specs`.

-For example, with [curl](https://curl.haxx.se/), you can use Meeshkan as a proxy like so:
+With [curl](https://curl.haxx.se/), for example, you can use Meeshkan as a proxy like so:

 ```bash
 $ curl http://localhost:8000/http://api.example.com
 ```

-By default, the recording proxy treats the path as the target URL and writes a [`.jsonl`](https://jsonlines.org) file containing logs of all server traffic to the `logs` directory.
+By default, the recording proxy treats the path as the target URL.
+It then writes a [`.jsonl`](https://jsonlines.org) file containing logs of all server traffic to the `logs` directory.
 All logs are created in the [`http-types`](https://github.com/meeshkan/http-types) format.
-The `meeshkan build` tool expects all recordings to be represented in a `.jsonl` file containing recordings represented in the `http-types` format.
+This is because Meeshkan's `build` tool expects all recordings to be represented in a `.jsonl` file containing recordings represented in the `http-types` format.

 For more information about recording, including direct file writing and kafka streaming, see the [recording documentation](./docs/RECORD.md).

 ## Build a Meeshkan spec from recordings

-Using the Meeshkan CLI, you can **build** an OpenAPI schema from a single `.jsonl` file, in addition to any existing OpenAPI specs that describe how a service works.
+Using the Meeshkan CLI, you can **build** an OpenAPI schema from a single `.jsonl` file, in addition to any existing OpenAPI specs that describe how your service works.

 ```bash
 $ pip install meeshkan # if not installed yet
 $ meeshkan build --input-file path/to/recordings.jsonl
 ```

-The input file should be in [JSON Lines](http://jsonlines.org/) format and every line should be in [http-types](https://meeshkan.github.io/http-types/) JSON format.
+_Note: The input file should be in [JSON Lines](http://jsonlines.org/) format and every line should be in [http-types](https://meeshkan.github.io/http-types/) JSON format.
+For an example input file, see [recordings.jsonl](./resources/recordings.jsonl)._

-For an example input file, see [recordings.jsonl](https://github.com/Meeshkan/meeshkan/blob/master/resources/recordings.jsonl).
-The libraries listed at [http-types](https://meeshkan.github.io/http-types/) can be used to generate input files in your language of choice.

 Optionally, you can also specify an output directory using the `--out` flag followed by the path to this directory.
 By default, Meeshkan will build the new OpenAPI specifications in the `specs` directory.